 cents per kilowatt-hour

-For the next 100 kWh, all consumers would pay 8
+For the next 100 kwh, all consumers would pay 11

-would pay 9 cents per kWh for the electricity they use between 200 and
+would pay 12 cents per kwh for their power use between 200 and

 And the even larger users of electricity would pay a